-A maximum of six credits of graduate work done at another accredited university or college may be applied toward the requirements for a master's degree.
+A maximum of six credits of graduate credits toward a master's degree or 12 credits of post-master's graduate work for terminal degrees, done at another U.S. regionally accredited university or college may be applied toward the requirements for the degree.
 There is no exception to this policy.
 Acceptance into a graduate program is necessary before credits can be considered for transfer.
-Students seeking to transfer courses from another institution may be requested to produce a course syllabus and course work so that a final determination can be made.
-Academic officers at Wilkes review the syllabus to determine if the course contains master's level learning objectives, a sufficient number of contact hours (40.45 for a three-credit course), and an appropriate content outline containing assessments and assignments that clearly delineate student performance.
+Students seeking to transfer courses from another institution may be requested to produce a course syllabus and coursework so that a final determination can be made.
+Academic officers at Wilkes University may review the syllabus to determine if the course contains graduate level learning objectives, a sufficient number of contact hours (40.45 for a three-credit course), and an appropriate content outline containing assessments and assignments that clearly delineate student performance.

-Wilkes University does not transfer credits for 1) courses titled as workshops; 2) other courses that are determined not to meet academically rigorous standards; 3) courses that do not align with the goals and objectives of existing Wilkes courses; or 4) courses taken as Pass-Fail, unless the "Pass" can be substantiated by the former institution as being a grade of B (3.0) or better.
+Wilkes University does not transfer credits for 1) courses titled as workshops; 2) other courses that are determined not to meet academically rigorous standards; 3) courses that do not align with the goals and objectives of existing Wilkes University courses; or 4) courses taken as Pass-Fail, unless the "Pass" can be substantiated by the former institution as being a grade of B (3.0) or better.

 A transfer credit form must be submitted and an official transcript provided in order for credits to be transferred.
 Approval for any transferred credits toward a degree program must be granted by the Program Director.
-Transferred academic work must have been completed within six years prior to the date of admission to the graduate program at Wilkes, with a grade of B (3.0) or better.
+Transferred academic work must have been completed within six years prior to the date of admission to the graduate program at Wilkes University , with a grade of B (3.0) or better.
 Grades earned in transferred courses are not included in the computation of the cumulative grade point average at the University.